 A: Yes, if a spot becomes available in a wait listed course, the Registrar’s Office will email the first student on the wait list.
 If this student is no longer interested in the course, the Registrar’s Office will contact the next person on the list and so on.

 Q: Can I register for a course that has a pre-requisite I haven’t met yet?

 A: All students must meet course pre-requisites and co-requisites unless they are waived.
-To get a waiver, a student must obtain written approval from the instructor teaching the course and submit it to the Registrar.
+To get a waiver, a student must print out the Course Waiver Form located on the Registrar's Forms webpage and have it signed by the instructor teaching the course.
+The Course Waiver form should then be submitted to the Office of the Registrar.
 The Registrar’s Office will have to manually add you to the course since NECIN will not allow you to do so.